WCCB: Beginnings

 WCCB traces its roots to WAYS-TV, which signed on the air on January 5, 1954, as Charlotte's second television station.
 It was a primary ABC affiliate with a secondary NBC affiliation.
-Broadcasting on UHF channel 36, it was North Carolina's second UHF station (after WNAO-TV in Raleigh).
-It was owned by George Dowdy and his company, Inter-City Advertising, owners of WAYS radio (610 AM, now WFNZ); Inter-City had filed for channel 11 prior to the 1948 TV freeze, amended its application to specify channel 9 in 1952, then sought channel 36 instead to avoid a comparative hearing.
+Broadcasting on channel 36, it was North Carolina's second UHF station (after WNAO-TV in Raleigh).
+It was owned by George Dowdy and his company, Inter-City Advertising, owners of WAYS radio (610 AM, now WPZS); Inter-City had filed for channel 11 prior to the 1948 TV freeze, amended its application to specify channel 9 in 1952, then sought channel 36 instead to avoid a comparative hearing.
 Hugh Deadwyler became co-owner of the station later that year and acquired the station outright after buying Inter-City's interest in 1955; it sold for $4 and the assumption of liabilities.
 With the sale, WAYS-TV became WQMC.

 Channel 36 had a very weak 132,000-watt signal which was spotty further than 10 mi from the transmitter, making it virtually unviewable even in some parts of Mecklenburg County.
 Even then, like most UHF stations, it was only viewable on most sets with an expensive UHF converter, and picture quality was marginal at best.
 Television set manufacturers were not required to include UHF tuners at the time; this would not change until Congress passed the All-Channel Receiver Act in 1964.
 As a result, it made almost no headway against CBS affiliate WBTV (channel 3), which continued to cherry-pick certain NBC programs.

 The station went dark on March 15, 1955, in what was intended to be a temporary hiatus while it underwent technical improvements, including the construction of a more powerful transmitter at a new location.
 However, Deadwyler was unable to get the station back on track.
 In March 1956, Inter-City Advertising sued to place channel 36 into receivership.
 Inter-City claimed that Deadwyler had not paid any of the $86,220 debt to Radio Corporation of America that was transferred to him and for which RCA was seeking payment from Inter-City.